 Expanding foreign markets

-Exporting soybeans to other countries is important to Ohio’s farmers — about half of the soybeans grown in Ohio are exported — which is why expanding international markets is important to the Ohio Soybean Council (OSC).
+Exporting soybeans to other countries is important to Ohio’s farmers — about half of the soybeans grown in Ohio are exported — which is why expanding international markets is important to the Ohio Soybean Council (OSC) and soybean checkoff.
+Introducing international audiences who have little understanding of the sustainability of Ohio produced soybean products remains a priority.
+OSC is working to create forums where soybean buyers can meet with Ohio exporters, farmers and universities to discuss Ohio’s soybean quality and address any concerns soybean buyers may have.
 Whether through trade team visits, market research or customer outreach, OSC is dedicated to expanding the global market for Ohio’s soybeans.

 For more information about what OSC is doing with international marketing, please contact Katie Bauer at firstname.lastname@example.org.

 Why do we focus on exporting Ohio soybeans?